154th Training Squadron

-The 154th Training Squadron (154th TRS) is a unit of the Arkansas Air National Guard 189th Airlift Wing.
-It is assigned to Little Rock Air Force Base, Arkansas and is equipped with the C-130H Hercules aircraft.
+The 154th Training Squadron is a unit of the Arkansas Air National Guard 189th Airlift Wing.
+It is stationed at Little Rock Air Force Base, Arkansas and is equipped with the C-130H Hercules aircraft.

-The squadron is a descendant organization of the World War I 154th Aero Squadron, established on 8 December 1917.
-It was reformed on 24 October 1925, as the 154th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.
+The squadron is the descendant of the World War I 154th Aero Squadron, established on 8 December 1917.
+It was reformed on 24 October 1925, as the 154th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the Army National Guard formed before World War II.

 Mission

 The mission of the 154th Training Squadron is to train C-130 aircrew instructor candidates to become instructors in their respective crew positions, so that they may return to their units and help keep their unit members combat ready.

 The 154th Training Squadron is one of the most highly decorated Air National Guard units in the US.
-The unit is currently converting to C-130H aircraft modified under the C-130 Avionics Modernization Program (AMP).
+The unit is currently converting to C-130H aircraft modified under the C-130 Avionics Modernization Program.
 In addition, the wing operates the Air National Guard Enlisted Aircrew Academic School, which trains all the Air Force's C-130 entry-level loadmasters before they are sent across base to the 314th Airlift Wing for initial and mission qualification training.
 Additionally, the academic school is one of two flight engineer schools to provide entry-level flight engineer training for Air Force flight engineers.

 History

 World War I

-The 154th Training Squadron traces its origins to the 154th Aero Squadron, organized at Kelly Field, Texas, on 8 December 1917.
+The squadron traces its origins to the 154th Aero Squadron, organized at Kelly Field, Texas, on 8 December 1917.
 The squadron was formed with 150 men collected from thirty-two states in every region of the nation.
 After a week at Kelly Field, the men were moved to Scott Field, Illinois, on 16 December for basic indoctrination training.
 At Scott, the men were instructed in drill and guard duty.
 Many personnel transfers happened at Scott with about 76 men transferred to other squadrons, and about 78 transferred into the 154th.
 On 26 January, the squadron was ordered for overseas duty, and was moved to the Aviation Concentration Center, Garden City, Long Island.
 It arrived on 29 January 1918 at Mineola Field, where it was prepared and equipped for overseas duty.
 The squadron was quarantined for several weeks at Mineola due to a rash of measles.
 However, on 16 February, the squadron was ordered to report to the New York Port of Embarkation at Hoboken, New Jersey, to board the former Cunard Liner RMS Carmania and sailed immediately.
 The voyage across the Atlantic was uneventful and it arrived at Liverpool, England, on 4 March.
 In England, the squadron moved to the American Rest Camp at Romsey, near Winchester, arriving there the same date.